thesavant42/retrorecon/docs/status_state_machine.md

 - `cdx_api_download_complete` – finished downloading the CDX data.
 - `cdx_import_complete` – all CDX records processed and inserted.

-The client polls `/status` every second and displays the most recent message.
+The client polls `/status` frequently when new messages are being emitted and gradually backs off to a slower pace when idle, up to 30 seconds between requests.
 After a short delay the display resets to `idle`.